 The construction industry and our ability to “build, build, build” is key to the UK’s economic recovery.
-Martyn Holloway, business development manager – flat roof at SFS, discusses how innovative fastening systems can lead to fast and reliable single-ply flat roofing installations
+Martyn Holloway, business development manager – flat roof at SFS, discusses how innovative fastening solutions can lead to fast and reliable single-ply flat roofing installations

 Covid-19 has put the world on pause – and the construction industry, in particular, has been hit hard, with 680,000 employees on furlough at one point.